Locations and Hours

 You have several options:

 1) use our online scheduler,

 2) stop by during our walk-in hours, and we'll do our best to assist you, or

 3) email us at firstname.lastname@example.org for assistance or additional availability.

 E-mailing or stopping by are the best options if you can't make any of the posted hours.

 Resources for Faculty

-The Writing Center strives to make better writers.
+The Writing & Speaking Center strives to make better writers.
 We believe our work enhances the college experience by providing a place outside the classroom where writers can receive one-on-one attention and discuss their work.
 But, as many professors know, our work is not limited to three rooms on the first floor of the library.
-Peer tutors visit classes in order to talk about the Writing Center with students.
-Tutors also come to classes to assist students with specific assignments, usually working in small groups.
-For many classes, tutors also run special workshops that help students with a specific class or assignment.
-The links on the left will guide you through the various services the Center provides for teachers and students in and out of the classroom.
-Of course, the Writing Center is always open for suggestions for new programs to better assist the writers in your particular classes.
+Use the links below to learn more about all of the ways we can support faculty:

 We also offer links and handouts that you can share with your students to help them with writing in specific disciplines and genres, getting started, organization, grammar and style, and research and citation.

 The Center is always open to suggestions for new programs to better assist the writers in your particular classes, so please let us know what else we can do to help.